OrianaVenture/VentureValheim/IncognitoMode/README.md

 ## Introduction

-Roleplaying mod that changes the Player display name if their face is hidden by certain helmets.
+Roleplaying mod that changes the Player display name if their face is hidden by certain helmet, shoulder, or utility items.
 Configurable.

 ## Features

 This is a roleplaying mod aimed at making in-game experiences more realistic.
 Come across a player in a full padded armor set?
 Well I wouldn't be able to tell who they are either!
-Configure the display name of these mystery characters with the HiddenDisplayName config, and pick which helmets can hide a player name with HiddenByItems config.
-Players will have to take off their helmets to reveal their identities!
+Configure the display name of these mystery characters with the HiddenDisplayName config, and pick which items can hide a player name with HiddenByItems config.
+Players will have to take off their items to reveal their identities!
 Good luck knowing who robbed you!

+Currently, equipped helmet, shoulder, and utility items are supported.
+Will work with custom items added by other mods given they are of one of these categories.

+## Installation

 All players will have to have this mod installed for hidden names to work 100% of the time.
 Any player who does not have this installed will not have their name hidden (even for players with the mod installed).